lithammer/shortuuid/README.md

 shortuuid.NewWithNamespace("http://example.com")
 ```

-It's possible to use a custom alphabet as well, though it has to be 57
+It's possible to use a custom alphabet as well (at least 2
-characters long.
+characters long).

 ```go
 alphabet := "23456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxy="